 Compliance to the Human Rights policy is governed through our Integrity processes, combined with dedicated steps that help ensure adherence.
-Every year, employees are requested to complete e-learnings or to participate to face-to-face trainings.
+Every year, employees are requested to complete e-learnings.
 Dedicated communication campaigns also urge everyone to speak-up and report concerns of possible violations.
 In these campaigns, the availability of our Ethics line and local Compliance Officers is also brought to the attention of our employees.
+This initiative is an integrated and ongoing activity we have embedded in our business and business principles, which we redeploy on a regular basis and share with our new employees as part of their on-boarding program

 Based on a country risk assessment, multiple manufacturing locations were considered to have an increased likelihood of policy violations.
-These locations are subject to a 3-year audit and are requested to periodically fill in a dedicated self-assessment on human rights.
-In 2019 100% of the locations were audited by an external company.
-No systemic violations were identified at any of the sites.
+Since 2017, these locations are requested to periodically fill in a dedicated self-assessment on human rights.
+In 2020, no systemic violations were identified at any of the sites.